How to Connect Salesforce to Google Analytics 4

 Before we get to grips with how each of these works, let’s explore the topic in a little more detail.

-The Google Analytics Salesforce integration is essential.
+The Salesforce Google Analytics integration is essential for complete marketing attribution.
 Think about it like this.

 Salesforce is your CRM.
 It’s where your leads live and the tool you use to manage, nurture and close your leads.